-Attorney for Theft, Fraud, Forgery, Embezzlement
+Attorney for Theft, Fraud, Forgery, and Embezzlement in Washington

 Do not leave your future to chance.
 A conviction for theft, embezzlement, fraud, or forgery can ruin careers, limit future employment, and destroy reputations.
 In southwest Washington, there is hope for those accused of such crimes in Erin Bradley McAleer.
 Facing theft, embezzlement, fraud, or forgery charges in southwest Washington?
 Don’t leave your future to chance.
 Contact attorney Erin Bradley McAleer for an aggressive defense and free consultation.

-Theft and Embezzlement
+Penalties for Theft and Embezzlement in Washington

 Under Washington law, Theft is typically defined as exerting unauthorized control over the property or service of another person with the intent to deprive.
 The punishments vary depending on the level of the offense.
 Theft can be charged in three levels: Theft First Degree, Theft Second Degree, and Theft Third Degree.
 Charges of Theft of a Firearm bring additional penalties.
 Oftentimes, prosecutors will charge the offense higher than the evidence supports.
 Theft First Degree requires proof that the values of the property or services were over $5,000.
 Second Degree requires proof of valuation over $750.
 In court, there can be considerable debate over the value of the property.
 The value of the property is to be measured at the fair market value, which can be much higher.
 This is incorrect.
 Such items as computers, iPods, and appliances have high replacement values, but the law requires that the item’s value be based on the condition that the items were in at the time of the alleged theft.
 Erin Bradley McAleer often will consult with experts who can testify as to these values.
 In cases of employee theft, or embezzlement, investigations are often highly complicated and contain a high level of documentation and paper records.
 Before you speak to an investigator on such white collar cases, it is important to consult an attorney first.